davda-si/davda-si/README.md

 </table>

 🎓 I'm a student at **42 Lisbon**, currently working on the last project of the common core.
-💡 I've explored many areas of programming inside 42, and I'm always eager to learn more, I also want be profitient and specialize in as many areas of programming as possible.
+💡 I've explored many areas of programming inside 42, and I'm always eager to learn more, I also want be proficient and specialize in as many areas of programming as possible.
-🎮 Passionate about **game development**, with some interest on **cybersecurity**, **software/app development**, and I want to learn more **languages**.
+🎮 Very interested about **game development**, **cybersecurity**, **software/app development**, and I want to learn more **languages**.

 ---